Annual report for local government activities under the Food Act 2006

 Under the Food Act, certain high-risk licensed food businesses are required to have a food safety program (FSP) accredited by their local government if:

-4. a facility that processes or serves potentially hazardous food to six or more vulnerable persons (e.g. childcare and aged care centres)
+- a facility that processes or serves potentially hazardous food to 6 or more vulnerable persons (e.g. childcare and aged care centres)

-5. a facility whose principal activity is processing ready-for-consumption food that includes potentially hazardous food, for delivery by a delivered meals organisation to six or more persons at a time.
+- a facility whose principal activity is processing ready-for-consumption food that includes potentially hazardous food, for delivery by a delivered meals organisation to 6 or more persons at a time.

-The compliance rate for relevant food businesses to have a food safety program has been consistently high, reaching 99% compliance in 2021-22 and 2022-23.
+The compliance rate for relevant food businesses to have a food safety program has been consistently high, at a rate of 99% compliance over the past 6 reporting periods.

-There were 2,604 high-risk food businesses requiring an accredited FSP.
-The number of accredited FSPs that were audited by an approved auditor during the reporting period was 90% (2,324) of the total.
-A representation of the annual trend for FSP compliance is provided in figure 4.
+There were 2,984 high-risk food businesses requiring an accredited FSP.
+The number of food businesses with an accredited FSP that were audited by an approved auditor during the reporting period was 92% (2,346) of the total, an increase from 85% in 2023–24.

 Local governments inspect licensed food businesses to assess compliance with the Food Act, the Food Safety Standards (Chapter 3 of the Food Standards Code) and the licence conditions of the food businesses.
 The Food Act does not specify the frequency of inspections.